Unakepro/sudoku-solver/README.md

 ---
 **NOTE**

-I'm talking about minimizing, because it is what we want to do in Sudoku or in TCP, we want to minimize duplicates and a sum of distances corresponding.
-In another task maybe you want to maximize your energy.
+I'm talking about minimizing, because it is what we want to do in Sudoku or in TCP, we want to minimize duplicates and a sum of distances respectively.
+In another task you may want to maximize your energy.

 ---